 A quick google search of Amami Oshima may return pictures of idyllic beaches, but the mangrove forest is the true gem!

 The island is actually 95% covered in forest.
 The virgin mangroves of the Amami Oshima forest are a beautiful sight to behold.
 The best way to explore these mangroves is through a guided kayak tour.

 Most tours will speak freely about the environment of the mangroves as well as the wildlife in the region.
 During the tour, (if you’re lucky!), you may come across a wonderful mix of the unique wildlife and fauna on the island.

 3. Feast on the Local Specialty, Chicken Rice!

 As with most regional areas in Japan, Amami Oshima does offer its very own local specialty: keihan rice.
-This dish is a wonderful amalgamation of sliced chicken, thinly sliced omelette, ginger, green onion, shiitake mushroom and dried seaweed.
+This dish is a wonderful amalgamation of sliced chicken, thinly sliced omelette, ginger, green onion, shiitake (Japanese mushroom) and dried seaweed.
 This is served over plain white rice in the perfect sized portion.
 An aromatic savoury broth is then poured over the dish to complete it.

 This dish is not only a delight to try but also feast for your eyes – it’s very Instagram-able!

 You will find that keihan rice is sold at most restaurants and izakayas across the island.
 If you’re not sure where to go, head to Torishin.
 This yakitori restaurant is a favourite amongst locals and visitors to the island.
 It serves a mean keihan rice and also offers an extensive menu to sample the local produce as well.

 This park could be seen more as an introduction to the Amami Oshima island itself.
 It’s a great place to grab some brochures from the information desk to find out more about what you might want to do.
 It’s got a bunch of activities that families in particular will have fun trying together.